chasinglogic/dfm/README.md

 ### Pre and Post command hooks

-DFM supports a `.dfm.yml` file in the root of your repo that has a "hooks" key that allows you to specify before and after command bash scripts to run.
+dfm supports a `.dfm.yml` file in the root of your repo that has a "hooks" key that allows you to specify before and after command bash scripts to run.
 For example, I use Spacemacs so whenever I run `dfm clone chasinglogic/dotfiles` I want it to install spacemacs.
 Additionally, I have it set up to update